BrainDigitalSlideArchive/SlideRelabeler/README.md

 2) Switch to the new directory: `cd SlideRelabeler`.
 3) Create a virtual python environment: `python -m venv .pyenv`.
 4) Activate the virtual environment: `source .pyenv/bin/activate`.
-5) Install python dependencies: `pip install -r requirements.txt`.
+5) Install python dependencies: `pip install -r python-requirements.txt`.
 6) Install npm dependencies: `npm install`;
 7) Launch the dev app: `npm run start`;

+> Note about `pip install large-image[common]`: on Macbook Pro MacOS Ventura 13.3 Apple M1 Max, `large-image` failed to install due to `rawpy` not being found on `pypi` - this is because of the M1 architecture.
+See https://github.com/letmaik/rawpy/issues/171#issuecomment-1489973513 and the rest of the thread for info.
+I ended up being able to clone the `rawpy` repo and install directly (after `brew install cmake`), and then `large-image` could be installed.

 ## Building the distributable application
-Running `npm run start` will open up the app, but won't create a bundle for distribution - no `SlideRelabeler.app` or `SlideRelabeler.exe` file will be generated.
+Running `npm run start` will open up the app, but won't create a bundle for distribution - no `WSILabeler.app` or `WSILabeler.exe` file will be generated.

 To build those files, run `npm run make`.
 This will run `pyinstaller` followed by `electron-forge` to create the application.